boschrexroth/node-red-contrib-ctrlx-automation/README.md

 ### Usage

-There is a new node which appears in the category 'ctrlX' in your Node-RED palette.
+There is a new node which appears in the category 'ctrlX AUTOMATION' in your Node-RED palette.

 ![nodes.png](./doc/images/nodes.png)